 Mice can also bring in disease-carrying ticks or mites, which further infect your home with scrub typhus, Colorado tick fever, or rickettsialpox.
 Mice don’t need to be sick to pass these infections on.

 What are the signs of a mouse infestation?

 Mice are adaptive creatures most active when the least danger is nearby.
 In homes, this period is typically during the hours you sleep.
 For this reason, you’re likely to spot other signs of an infestation before spotting a live mouse.

 If you notice any of these signs around your home, you may be looking at a mouse infestation:

 - Numerous small droppings, especially around food

-- Musty or unpleasant urine odors
+- Musty urine-like odors

-- Smudges along walls or baseboards
+- Smudges along walls and baseboards

 - Scratching noises in the walls